Jean-Pierre Mignard

 Jean-Pierre Mignard (born 22 March 1951) is a prominent French lawyer, lecturer, political advisor and author born in Saint-Cloud (Hauts-de-Seine) in 1951.
 He is most noted for his work as a lawyer and for his political involvement in France.
 Mignard is a longtime friend and informal advisor to former French President François Hollande and the godfather of two of his children.
 As chairman of the Haute Autorité pour les Primaires, he oversaw the organization of the French Socialist Party presidential primary of 2011, which was the first-ever major party open presidential primary to be held in the country.
 In 2016, just one day after François Hollande ruled out a second presidential run, Mignard was among the first prominent personalities of the left to endorse Emmanuel Macron for President and subsequently became one of the Macron campaign's media surrogates.

 Early life and education

-Born in Saint-Cloud in 1951, he received his initial Masters of Laws from Panthéon-Assas University in 1972, as well as a degree in criminal justice from Panthéon-Sorbonne University.
+Born in Saint-Cloud in 1951, he received his initial Master of Laws from Panthéon-Assas University in 1972, as well as a degree in criminal justice from Panthéon-Sorbonne University.

 Mignard completed is PhD in comparative criminal law summa cum laude with a dissertation on cybercriminality and repression in 2004, under the supervision of Mireille Delmas-Marty, a professor at the Collège de France.

 Mignard is a member of the Scientific Committee of the Doctoral Program of Comparative Law at Panthéon-Sorbonne University.

 He is a university lecturer in Media Law at Sciences Po in Paris, where he also teaches an Executive Master course in journalism and criminal business law.

 He was a Visiting Professor in environmental criminal law at Nantes University law school in 2009-2010.